simplon-lerouxDunvael/Brief_9/Plans_et_demarches/Action_plan_w_usefull_commands.md

 After creating the repository Reports, I created a README.md file so that the output would be directed and pushed into the directory (without any file in it not push is made).

+For the needs of the demonstration, and because Trivy detects about 80+K lines of issues with a severity "high" or higher, and because the docker image used for the webapp cannot be changed, the information will be acknowledged but ignored.

 **OWASP Zap :**